 User Note: For block frame windows and in general, rough opening sill flashing or sill pans should be sloped to the exterior to maximize drainage.

-3.6.2.3.3 Window Replacements.
-Window replacements in walls using FPIS WRB systems shall comply with the same detailing and installation requirements as indicated in Sections 3.6.2.3.1 and 3.6.2.3.2 for new construction.
+3.6.3.4 Window Replacements and Addtions.
+Full frame window replacements and addition of new windows to existing walls with FPIS WRB systems shall comply with the same detailing and installation requirements as indicated in Sections 3.6.3.1 through3.6.3.3 for new construction.

-3.6.2.4 Doors in Walls with FPIS WRB System
+3.6.3.5 Doors in Walls with FPIS WRB System

-3.6.2.4.1 Doors with Perimeter Mounting Flanges (Nailing Fins).
+3.6.3.5.1 Doors with Perimeter Mounting Flanges (Nailing Fins).
 Doors with perimeter mounting flanges shall be installed with flashing, which shall be applied so as to integrate the flanges on the door unit with the FPIS WRB system.
-Doors with perimeter mounting flanges shall be installed in similar fashion to that required for installation of flanged windows in accordance with Section 3.6.2.3.
+Doors with perimeter mounting flanges shall be installed in similar fashion to that required for installation of flanged windows in accordance with Section 3.6.3.1.
 Where fasteners for perimeter mounting flanges are applied through FPIS or other sheathing materials lacking nail-holding capacity equivalent to that of wood framing, the flange fastener length shall be specified to maintain required penetration into framing.
 In addition, the door frame shall be of sufficient depth to overlap rough opening framing to provide adequate bearing support for shims and to accommodate any fenestration frame or hinge anchorages to the rough opening framing as required by the door manufacturer’s installation instructions.
-Where these conditions cannot be satisfied, a rough opening buck (same as window buck used in Method Y of Section 3.6.2.3.1.2) shall be provided or a design providing adequate fenestration support.
+Where these conditions cannot be satisfied, a rough opening extension buck as required by Section 3.6.3.2 shall be provided or a design providing adequate fenestration support.
 In all cases, door thresholds shall be fully supported on structural support materials.

-3.6.2.4.2 Non-Finned Doors (Block Frame).
-Block frame doors with an integral or separately applied brick molding (or similar water-tight architectural perimeter trim) shall be installed in similar fashion to that required for the installation in non-finned (block frame) windows in Section 3.6.2.3.2.
+3.6.3.5.2 Non-Finned Doors (Block Frame).
+Block frame doors with an integral or separately applied brick molding or similar water-tight architectural perimeter trim shall be installed in similar fashion to that required for the installation in non-finned (block frame) windows in Section 3.6.3.3.
 The door frame must be of sufficient depth to overlap rough opening framing to provide adequate bearing support for shims and to accommodate any fenestration frame and hinge anchorages to the rough opening framing as required by the door manufacturer’s installation instructions.
-Where these conditions cannot be satisfied, a rough opening buck (same as window buck used in Method Y of Section 3.6.2.3.1.2) shall be provided or a design in accordance with Section 3.6.2.1.
+Where these conditions cannot be satisfied, a rough opening extension buck as required by Section 3.6.3.2 shall be provided or a design providing adequate fenestration support.
 In all cases, door thresholds shall be fully supported on structural support materials.

-3.6.2.4.3 Door Replacements.
-Door frame replacements in walls using FPIS WRB systems shall comply with the same detailing and installation requirements as indicated in Sections 3.6.2.4.1 and 3.6.2.4.2 for new construction.
+3.6.3.5.3.4.3 Door Replacements and Additions.
+Door frame replacements and addition of new doors to existing walls with FPIS WRB systems shall comply with the same detailing and installation requirements as indicated in Sections 3.6.3.5.1 through 3.6.3.5.2 for new construction.

-3.6.3 Installation Requirements.
-Fenestration, FPIS, and related components shall be installed in accordance with installation procedures specified in accordance with Section 3.6.2.

 3.6.4 Qualification, Quality Assurance and Labeling Requirements.
 The FPIS material properties, quality assurance, and labeling shall comply with Chapter 1.